Sudo-Aryan/Document_Auth/readme.md

 truffle migrate
 npx nodemon
 ```
+Run ganache in seperate terminal and truffle/npx in other terminal.

 **For Frontend**
 While in the root of the project directory, run the following commands in terminal: